lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

-A descriptor pool is just a place holder for descriptor set handles.
+A descriptor pool is just a placeholder for descriptor set handles.
 When it is created, it just allocates different descriptor sets
 according to their types.
-Vulkan defines several types for the descriptor sets, uniforms, texture samplers, etc. We can specify how many
+Vulkan defines several types for the descriptor sets, such as uniforms, texture samplers, etc. We can specify how
-descriptors we want to pre-create for each type.
-Therefore, the `VkDescPool` `create ` function receives, besides a reference to the device,
+many descriptors we want to pre-create for each type.
+Therefore, the `VkDescPool` `create ` function receives, besides a reference to the
-an array of `vulkan.DescriptorPoolSize` which specifies how many descriptor sets should be allocated for each type.
-With that information
+device, an array of `vulkan.DescriptorPoolSize` which specifies how many descriptor sets should be allocated for each type.
+With that
-we will fill up `DescriptorPoolCreateInfo` structure that requires the `createDescriptorPool` function.
-One important topic to highlight is
+information we will fill in `DescriptorPoolCreateInfo` structure that requires the `createDescriptorPool` function.
+One important topic to
-that in the `DescriptorPoolCreateInfo` we have set the flag `free_descriptor_set_bit` (`VK_DESCRIPTOR_POOL_CREATE_FREE_DESCRIPTOR_SET_BIT`).
+highlight is that in the `DescriptorPoolCreateInfo` we have set the flag `free_descriptor_set_bit`
-This flag will allow us to return descriptor sets to the pool when they are no longer used.
+(`VK_DESCRIPTOR_POOL_CREATE_FREE_DESCRIPTOR_SET_BIT`).
+This flag will allow us to return descriptor sets to the pool when they are no
+longer used.

-Prior to continue with more code, let us clarify some concepts.
+Before continuing with more code, let us clarify some concepts.
 Imagine we have, in GLSL, a definition of the following descriptor sets:
 ```glsl
 layout(set = 0, binding = 0) uniform A {
     vec4 data;